You Think your Privacy is Important. So Do We!

 Central Storage and the Exchange of Personal Data within the VIVAT Group

 We store personal data in a central location.
 This personal data is also available to other VIVAT companies, in so far as this is necessary.
 We do this for the following reasons:

 - to ensure that information can be retrieved from one central location and can be released in a controlled manner to the persons who need it for the performance of their work;

 - for the purposes of maintaining a responsible acceptance policy and preventing and combating fraud and abuse;

-- to be able to better assess risks and the amount of premiums;
+- to better assess risks and premiums;

 - to be able to quickly answer any general questions you may have about the products and services of the various VIVAT companies;

 - to provide you with a high-quality and efficient service;

 - for the purpose of aligning our products and services to you, for sending you appropriate and relevant information and for contacting you about other products if you have given us your consent for this;

 - to guarantee the quality of the personal data;